karovgose/react-projects/README.md

-# React To-Do App
+# Project Title

-This is a simple to-do list app built using React.
-You can add and delete to-do items.
+A project that includes a counter,to do app and post generator from an API and a login form to access all this projects.

 ## Table of Contents